 Discussion sections: You are highly encouraged to take advantage of discussion sections.
 While these sections are not required, they are a great opportunity to ask for clarification and discuss course content.
 IAs will review class material, answer questions, and review for exams.
 I ask that students attend the section to which they are assigned, such that IAs may give their full attention to those students.
 Several scientific papers will also be assigned as reading over the course of the class, and while we will touch on major concepts in lecture, IAs will provide additional explanation of the work in these papers.
 IAs will additionally spend time going over correct exam answers after our midterm exams-we will not spend time in class going over correct answers so this is your only chance to learn why certain answers were correct.
-Unlike our lecture, discussion sections will not be recorded.
+IA's will attempt to record their sections for those who are unable to attend.